Learning and Information in Stochastic Networks and Queues: Regret Bounds and Queueing

 Allowing the learning rate to depend on time, the following is a standard bound in online convex optimization (OCO): \begin{proposition}[OCO bound] For any function $\nabla l_t(w)$ and $w_t$, as above, then for all $w \in \mathbb R^p$

 \end{proposition} The above result bounds the performance of the sequence of weights $w_t$ in comparison with any fixed choice $w$.
 Thus the above bound is a regret bound.
 Appropriate conditions on the boundedness of $w_t$ and the magnitude lead to sharp regret bounds.
-We pursue this now in the context of the Perceptron Algorithm.
-However, a more general overview is given by \cite{hazan2019introduction}.
+A more general overview is given by \cite{hazan2019introduction}.